StableLlama/ComfyUI-basic_data_handling/README.md

 - **BOOLEAN**: Boolean logic nodes
   - Logic operations: and, or, not, xor, nand, nor

+- **Comparison**: Value comparison nodes
+  - Basic comparisons: equal (==), not equal (!=), greater than (>), less than (<), etc.
+  - String comparison: case-sensitive/insensitive string comparison with various operators
+  - Special comparisons: number in range, is null, compare length
+  - Container operations: length comparison for strings, lists, and other containers

+- **Flow Control**: Workflow control nodes
+  - Conditional: if/else for branching logic based on conditions
+  - Selection: switch/case for selecting from multiple options based on an index

 ## Understanding LIST vs. data list vs. SET